cosmos/cosmos-sdk/docs/rfc/rfc-002-zero-copy-encoding.md

 #### Pointer Types: Bytes and Strings and Repeated fields

 A pointer is an 16-bit unsigned integer that points to an offset in the current memory buffer or to another memory buffer.
-If the highest bit in the pointer is unset, then the pointer points to an offset in the current memory buffer.
+If the bit mask `0xFF00` on the is unset, then the pointer points to an offset in the main 64kb memory buffer.
-If the highest bit in the pointer is set, then the pointer points a different memory buffer.
+If that bit mask is set, then the pointer points to a large `string` or `bytes` buffer.
+Up to 256 such buffers can be referenced in a single `Root`.
+The pointer `0` indicates that a field is not defined.

-Almost all messages should be smaller than 64kb so a 16-bit relative pointer should be sufficient.
-An amendment to this specification may choose to describe how to deal with larger messages.
-For now, protocols that need to use a larger amount of language should be implemented as native Cosmos SDK go modules.
-The only known use case for messages larger than 64kb in a blockchain application is storing executable byte code for a VM, so this seems like a reasonable limitation.

-`bytes`, `string`s and repeated fields are encoded as a relative pointer to a memory location that is prefixed with the length of the `bytes`, `string` or repeated field value.
-The length should be encoded as the size of the relative pointer - either 16 or 32-bits.
-The relative pointer `0` indicates that a field is not defined.
+`bytes`, `string`s and repeated fields are encoded as pointers to a memory location that is prefixed with the length of the `bytes`, `string` or repeated field value.
+If the referenced memory location is in the main 64kb memory buffer, then this length prefix will be a 16-bit unsigned integer.
+If the referenced memory location is a large `string` or `bytes` buffer, then this length prefix will be a 32-bit unsigned integer.

-#### Large Messages and Memory Management

-One potential issue to this approach is that it will be impossible to grow the memory buffer after its initial allocation if we are writing structs like this.
-To deal with this, a fixed-size 64kb buffer should be allocated as the default which should be sufficient for all normal blockchain use cases (besides storing VM byte code).
-Allocation methods will return an error if the memory buffer size is exceeded.

-In the future, we may consider ways to use different sized memory buffers, maybe specified at the message level with annotations, but this is not a priority for now because applications that need larger memory buffers be implemented as native Cosmos SDK go modules.
-The main use case for this would be to support user-defined code to run in VMs and this is deemed an acceptable trade-off for now.

-NOTE: in golang, it is feasible to grow the memory buffer at runtime if needed because of how the golang code is generated to use getters and setters rather than struct fields.
-One key motivation for the Rust design above is to minimize the amount of generated code because we expect that it is more likely that Rust code will run in resource constrained environments.
-Thus, for Rust generated code there are slightly higher performance requirements and expectations than for Go code.

 #### `Any`s

-`Any`s are encoded as a relative pointer to the type URL string and a relative pointer to the start of the message specified by the type URL.
+`Any`s are encoded as a pointer to the type URL string and a pointer to the start of the message specified by the type URL.

 #### Maps